jemcox/brookesbooks/_posts/2020-11-08-book-of-the-month.md

 ---
 Since 1926, Book of the Month has been one of the most successful and unique subscription services out there.
 Each month subscribers are allowed to pick one hardcover book from a selection of five to receive for the inexpensive fee of $14.99 per month.
 Unlike other book subscription boxes, Book of the Month allows their subscribers to skip a month with no charge if none of the ones selected that month interests them.

 The company logo is made up of the letters in the company name.
+The 'M' for 'Month' creates a book-like silhouette

 ![BOTM](../uploads/screenshot-2020-11-14-at-17.15.24.png "BOTM")